szabgab/perlmaven.com/sites/en/pages/github-organizations.md

 * [Catalyst](https://github.com/perl-catalyst/) - Catalyst and various extensions.
 10 members and 39 repositories.
 * [cpan-authors](https://github.com/cpan-authors/) - A place for CPAN authors to collaborate more easily.
 4 members and 9 repositories.
 * [davorg cpan](https://github.com/davorg-cpan) - Organisation for maintaining Dave Cross's CPAN modules.
 No public members and 47 repositories.
+* [Foswiki](https://github.com/foswiki) - The Foswiki and related projects.
+13 members and 649 repositories.
 * [gitpan](https://github.com/gitpan) - An archive of CPAN modules - 2 members and 5k+ read-only repositories.
+* [MetaCPAN](https://github.com/Metacpan) - The source of the MetaCPAN site - 9 member and 56 rpositories.
 * [Mojolicious](https://github.com/mojolicious) - Some Perl and many JavaScript projects.
 5 members and 29 repositories.
 * [Moose](https://github.com/moose/) - Moose,`MooseX-*`, Moo, etc. 11 members and 69 repositories.
 * [PadreIDE](https://github.com/PadreIDE) - Padre, the Perl IDE.
 13 members and 102 repositories.